Sex industry: Effect on crime

 Additionally, some researchers claim that pornography causes unequivocal harm to society by increasing rates of sexual assault, a line of research which has been critiqued in "The effects of Pornography: An International Perspective" on external validity grounds, while others claim there is a correlation between pornography and a decrease of sex crimes.

 Discrimination and exoticization

 Some customers see sex workers from other countries as exotic commodities that can be fetishized or exploited.
-Many producers and proponents of pornography featuring gay actors claim that this work is liberating and offers them a voice in popular media while critics view it as a degradation of the eroticization of inequality and that advocates for this new line of cinema are only creating a new barrier for homosexuals to contend with.
+Many producers and proponents of pornography featuring gay actors claim that this work is liberating and offers them a voice in popular media while critics view it as a degradation of the eroticization of inequality and that advocates for this new line of cinema are only creating a new barrier for gay people to contend with.

 Spread of diseases

-The sex industry also raises concerns about the spread of STDs.
+The sex industry also raises concerns about the spread of sexually transmitted infections.